 Lynette Turner joined AMS in 1998 and has over 30 years of experience in the arts.
 She frequently calls on her past skills as Producing Director, performer, director and facilitator to understand the varied perspectives and points of view our clients and project participants represent.

 Lynette is particularly committed to incorporating the diverse voices and perspectives of our clients as an integral part of AMS’s study process.
-For five seasons, she has managed the evaluation of the DanceMotion USA(sm) program for the Department of State, and Brooklyn Academy of Music.
+For six seasons, she managed the evaluation of the DanceMotion USA(sm) program for the Department of State, and Brooklyn Academy of Music.
 The program facilitates international cultural exchange while showcasing the best in contemporary American dance abroad.

 Lynette is well-known for her facilitation of workshops and residencies focusing on African culture.
 She holds a BFA in Theatre from the University of Utah.
 A recipient of the Governor’s Award for Arts Advocacy in Alaska, she has been recognized by Theatre Communications Group, Alaska State Council on the Arts, and the Juneau Arts and Humanities Council.
 Lynette is also a Positivoligist™ and author of The 10 Be’s of Positivity, 10 Steps to A More Positive Way of Living, as well as an ordained interfaith-interspiritual minister.